 These next questions will help us understand what to focus on during your appointment.

-Okay, now let's think about money you have coming in.
+Okay, now let's think about money you have coming in and any increases in future.

 This could be a job promotion or a large pay rise.